-We use outcome indicators to monitor our city over time, which provides information on trends that may influence our performance, including those outside our control.
+We use outcome indicators to monitor our city over time, which provides information on trends that may influence our performance including, those outside our control.
 We do not set targets for outcome indicators though we have a desired trend direction.
 Of the 10 outcome indicators we monitor, one was trending in the desired direction and one had an adverse trend.
-For details see page 117.
+For details see pages X to X.

-Ā 7) Total 1 Pārongo ā-tāone - Governance 1 8 1 10

-The one negative trend was in relation to voter turnout at local elections.
+Ø $\overline{\bigcirc}$ $\bigtriangledown$ Total Commentary 1 Pārongo ā-tāone - Governance 1 8 1 10 The one negative trend was in relation to voter tumout at local elections.
 The positive trend was in residents valuing diversity in the city.

-We use performance measures to track how well we are delivering services against targets as set out in the 10-year and Annual Plans.
-The detailed results of Key Performance Indicators are listed in Chapter 9 of this section, see page 115.
-These pages include data for the last three years to show trends and include variances explanations for relevant areas where targets have been exceeded or not met.
+We use performance measures to track how well we are delivering services against targets as set out in the 10-year and annual plans.
+The detailed results of Key Performance Indicators are listed in Chapter 9 of this section, see pages x to x.
+These pages include data for the last three years to show trends and include variances explanations for relevant areas where target have been exceeded or not met.

-× Not met Within 10% !
-Exceeded Total ${\bf 1.1}{\bf Governance,informationandengagement}$ 2 6 1 9 COVID-19 did not have a material impact on the K PIs in this area.
-1.2 Māori and mana whenua partnerships 4 1 0 5 Improving our engagement with Māori residents and our mana whenua partners remains a challenge and is reflected in some targets not being met.
-1 Pārongo ā-tāone - Governance Total 6 or 43% 7 or 50% 1 or 7% 14 or 100%
+× Not met ✓ Within 10% Exceeded Total Commentary 1.1 Governance, information and engagement 2 6 1 9 COVID-19 did not have a material impact on the KPIs in this area.
+1.2 Māori and mana whenua partnerships 4 1 0 5 Improving our engagement with Maori residents and our mana whenua partners remains a challenge and is reflected in some targets not being met.
+1 Pārongo ā-tāone - Governance Total 6 or 43% 7 or 50% 1 or 7% 14